Ryan Murphy’s New FX Series ‘Pose’ Makes History With Transgender Leading Cast

 — PoseFX (@PoseOnFX) June 8, 2018

 There’s plenty of drama, dancing, music and rivalry in this series, but at the of the day, the main theme of the show is about embracing family and the people who truly love and care about you.
 This is Murphy’s most expensive series to date.
-It will also most likely be the last show he does with FX as it was announced that he has singed a deal worth $300 million with popular streaming service Netflix.
+It will also most likely be the last show he does with FX, as it was announced that he has signed a deal worth $300 million with popular streaming service Netflix.

-Pose airs Sunday’s at 9 p.m. on FX.
+Pose airs Sundays at 9 p.m. on FX.

 You can watch the preview for the second episode of the series below.